IBM/knative101/exercise-4/README.md

 ## Deploy Fibonacci App Using kubectl and service.yaml

 Let's get our first Knative application up & running.
-Using the Build & Serving components of Knative, we can go from some source code on github to a docker image built on cluster (using the Kaniko build template, to a docker image pushed to dockerhub, and ultimately a URL to access our application.
+Using the Build & Serving components of Knative, we can go from some source code on github to a docker image built on cluster (using the Kaniko build template), to a docker image pushed to dockerhub, and ultimately a URL to access our application.

 1. Edit the service.yaml file to point to your own container registry.